zowe/docs-site/docs/extend/extend-apiml/onboard-micronaut-enabler.md

 mainClassName = '${your.packa.name.MainClassName}' #replace with your main class
 ```

-Then define how the output jar file should be called:
+3. Define the output jar file as shown in the following example.

+**Example:**
 ```
 shadowJar {
         archiveBaseName.set('micronaut-enabler')